0xAplki/foundry_bug_replication/README.md

 ## What is this script

-We are noticing some weird behavior whereby in some chains the address computed and returned by the ComposableStablePoolFactory is different than the one that is actually deployed and emitted in the pool creation event.
+We are noticing some weird behavior whereby the address computed and returned by the ComposableStablePoolFactory is different than the one that is actually deployed and emitted in the pool creation event.
+This might be an issue with Foundry Script?

 This happens intermittently.
 See this asciinema for reference: https://asciinema.org/a/EJNtfBkOVtlD3OdLUHgOh5e4t